 Argument #1 | Money

-When cooperating with an outsourced team of developers you can obtain a measurable, calculable benefit.
+When cooperating with an outsourced team of Drupal development experts you can obtain a measurable, calculable benefit.
 The final value is influenced by various factors: the size and complexity level of the project, the programming language, the client's budget, the region, etc. Employing a full-time developer (and/or full-time developers) is a cost that on the one hand reduces the level of income within the project itself, and on the other – continues after the project's completion.
 While the first part is quite easy to include a financial forecast (launching the recruitment process, the developer's monthly salary, providing the work equipment, etc.), the second is a bit vague.
 Because how can you be sure that your company will soon be implementing a similar project, for which the newly-employed developer can be used?
 Or even worse – how long will you have to wait before commencing such a project?
 Or in the worst-case scenario – will you simply pass on the projects that your developer will not be able to undertake?
 Risk reduction has a real impact on your company's budget – the more question marks you erase, the more space you will gain for other activities.

 Argument #2 | Stable process